 Sensory disorders can lead to muscle movement challenges.
 Special students might struggle to align their muscular movements with brain orders.
-Therefore, the safe sensory room allows students to practice motor skills using special equipment like swing, skipping rope, etc.
+Therefore, the safe sensory room allows students to practice motor skills using special equipment like swings, skipping ropes, etc.

-Sensory rooms will not help you train the brains of your students.
-It will also help you teach them how to cope in situations when their reactions are getting louder.
+Sensory rooms will not help you train your students’ brains.
+It will also help you teach them how to cope when their reactions get louder.
 Particularly, autistic kids can learn what external stimuli bring out the worst reactions among them.
 This will help you ensure you do not practice triggering activities in the class.

 How to Set Up a Sensory Room in Your School or Class?